Flipkart Big Shopping Days Sale Begins: Here Are the Best Deals

-The Flipkart Big Shopping Days sale has just kicked off for Flipkart Plus members.
-The sale will open up for everyone else shortly I.e. at midnight on Thursday.
+Another day, another Flipkart sale.
+The Big Shopping Days sale 2018 is now open to all users after last night's three-hour early access for Plus members.
 The Flipkart sale brings back some of the best deals from the festive season sales held earlier this year and a few new offers as well.
 Flipkart has tied up with HDFC Bank to offer 10 percent instant discount to the bank's credit and debit card users.
 In case you missed out during the festive season sales, here's another opportunity to grab some exciting deals before the end of this year.

-Here's our pick for the best deals available on the first day of Flipkart Big Shopping Days sale so far:
+Here's our pick for the best deals available on the first day of Flipkart sale so far:

 Asus ZenFone Max Pro M1